xw-hu/SINet/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;  publisher={IEEE}
 }

+## LSVH Dataset

+Our LSVH dataset is available for download at [Google Drive](https://drive.google.com/open?id=1yHeuZia3pbcbn8OLkotJGJGhczI7gM3e).
+The split of train.txt and test.txt is based on the Strategy 1, and please use `SINet/data/LSVH/strategy2.m` to generate the train.txt and test.txt based on the Strategy 2; see paper for details.

 ## Requirements

 1. This code has been tested on Ubuntu 14.04, CUDA 7.0, cuDNN v3 with the NVIDIA TITAN X GPU and Ubuntu 16.04.
 CUDA 8.0 with the NVIDIA TITAN X(Pascal) GPU.